- Bitwarden allows you to manage and synchronize secure passwords across multiple devices using a single encrypted vault.

 - It is possible to import credentials from browsers or other managers and even deploy Bitwarden on your own server with Docker.

-If you're worried about the security of your online accounts but are tired of memorizing impossible passwords, configure Bitwarden as password manager principal It's one of the best decisions you can make.
-This open-source manager lets you save, organize, and protect all your logins from any device, without limiting the number of passwords or the number of computers you can use it on.
+If you're concerned about the security of your online accounts but tired of memorizing impossible passwords, setting Bitwarden as your primary password manager is one of the best decisions you can make.
+This open-source manager lets you save, organize, and protect all your logins from any device, without limiting the number of passwords or the number of devices you can use it on.

 What is Bitwarden and why is it worth setting it up properly?

-Bitwarden is a open-source, cross-platform password manager which you can use for free or through very affordable paid subscriptions to unlock some advanced features, such as certain 2FA options or family and organization plans with extras.
+Bitwarden is a cross-platform, open-source password manager that you can use for free or through very affordable paid subscriptions to unlock some advanced features, such as certain 2FA options or family and organization plans with extras.

-One of its great advantages is that It works in virtually any environment.: web application, browser extensions, apps mobile for iOS y Androiddesktop and CLI applications.
-Furthermore, being open source, there are alternative implementations such as Vaultwarden, lighter and easier to assemble in hardware modest (for example, a Raspberry Pi).
+One of its major advantages is that it works in virtually any environment : web applications, browser extensions, mobile apps for iOS and Android , desktop applications, and CLIs.
+Furthermore, being open source, there are alternative implementations like Vaultwarden , which is lighter and easier to set up on modest hardware (for example, a Raspberry Pi).

 First steps: creating an account and accessing the web safe

-Once registration is complete, your account will be created and you can access the Bitwarden web applicationwhich is the most comprehensive panel for managing all your data.
-Upon entering, you'll see the view called "All Safes" where they are listed all the items in your vault: logins, cards, identities, and secure notes.
+Once registration is complete, your account will be created and you can access the Bitwarden web application , which is the most comprehensive dashboard for managing all your data.
+Upon logging in, you'll see the "All Vaults" view, which lists all the items in your vault : logins, cards, identities, and secure notes.

-If you belong to an organization, in addition to your personal safe, other shared vaults will appear.
-On the left, you have the column of Filters, Favorites and Folderswhich will allow you to keep your credentials well organized as soon as you start saving things.
+If you belong to an organization, in addition to your personal vault, you'll see other shared vaults.
+On the left, you'll find the Filters, Favorites, and Folders column , which will allow you to keep your credentials organized as soon as you start saving things.

-From here you can start working, but it's usually a good idea create a minimal structure from the beginning of folders (for example, Work, Personal, Banks, Social Networks) to avoid ending up with a chaotic list of entries.
+From here you can start working, but it's usually a good idea to create a minimal folder structure from the beginning (for example, Work, Personal, Banks, Social Networks) so you don't end up with a chaotic list of entries.

 How to organize your vault: folders, items, and favorites